Christine Alleyn 5th Dan Shotokan Karate Sensei

-Andy Is relatively new to SJK as part of the teaching team, he has trained with SJK for a few years and has achieved his black belt with us too.
+Andy has been teaching for SJK for a couple of years and is a vital part of the teaching team.
+He has trained with SJK for a few years and has achieved his black belt with us too.
 He is DBS checked and is an insured instructor, he derives great satisfaction from, and is dedicated to helping both adults and children reach their full potential.

 SJK Shotokan Karate was established in Enfield in 1978 by martial arts husband and wife team, David and Lilian Alleyn (Unfortunately Lilian passed away in 2013) and Shihan David has retired due to ill health.

 They both taught the martial art of shotokan karate and self defence all over England and the UK for well over 30 years and were both professional Martial Arts teachers.
 Many martial arts clubs in UK and abroad are run by their old students.